box/developer.box.com/guides/box-sign/create-sign-request.md

 - `error_sending`: An issue was encountered while sending the request
 - `expired`: The date of expiration has passed with outstanding, incomplete signatures
+- `downloaded`: The signing document was downloaded by signer
+- `signed and downloaded`: The signing document was signed and downloaded by signer

 Encountering an error status requires creating a new sign request to retry.